fenixD3/SnowCrash/level13/Ressources/writeup.md

 ![](./img/disass_main.png)

-It do comparing after calling `getuid`.
+It does compare after calling `getuid`.
 Let's put a breakpoint there.

 ![](./img/breakpoint.png)